Last Updated on October 10, 2023 by Editorial Team

 According to Dave Moursund’s book, ‘Introduction to Using Games in Education: A Guide for Teachers and Parents’, board games prove to be an effective teaching tool.
-Bingo board games, sequence making using cards, and other mind-stimulating games offer kids a perfect escapade from struggling with numbers.
+Bingo board games, sequence-making using cards, and other mind-stimulating games offer kids a perfect escape from struggling with numbers.
 You can use board games available online or even design a few of your own to make the learning process simpler.

 7. Number sequence solving apps

 Why not make mobile phones a tool to familiarize number sequencing?
-Drive child’s interest to number sequencing by giving a readymade solution in the gadget of their choice.
+Drive the child’s interest in number sequencing by giving a readymade solution in the gadget of their choice.
 You can find apps that serve various purposes, such as:

 - Introduce the child to number sequences and patterns like Fibonacci numbers

 - Pick a common order and arrange numbers in that order